-Injuries during hockey occur due to falls or collisions with other players, the boards, sticks or the puck.
+Hockey injuries occur when a player falls or collides with other players, boards, sticks or the puck.
 There is a wide range of injuries that occur during hockey.
 Head and neck injuries are the most serious (13%) and fractures are the most common (24%).

-- Ensure skates are comfortable and have good ankle support.
+- Wear comfortable skates with good ankle support.